firebolt-db/godocs/docs/Guides/loading-data/loading-data-wizard.md

  3. Select the number of compute nodes to use to load your data next to **Number of nodes**.
 A node is an individual compute unit within a compute cluster.

    - Using more than one node allows Firebolt to load your data and perform operations on your data in parallel on multiple nodes within a single cluster, which can speed up the data loading process.
    - A higher number of nodes also means increased costs for compute resources.
 You can see the total cost per hour for your selection under Advanced settings, given in Firebolt Units (FBU).
-Each FBU is equivalent to $0.35 USD per hour.
+Each FBU is equivalent to $0.35 US dollars per hour.
 Find the right balance between cost and speed for your workload.
 You must use at least one node.

 4. Select the number of clusters next to **Number of clusters**.
 A cluster is a group of nodes that work together.
 The following apply: